Practice the CogAT TestStart Practicing

 What Is a CogAT Test?

-The CogAT is a cognitive ability test that is used to measure the cognitive development of students in relation to their classmates and for assessment for gifted programs.
+The Cognitive Ability Test (CogAT) is used to measure the cognitive development of students in relation to their classmates and for assessment for gifted programs.

 It is designed to test a learner’s reasoning ability and problem-solving skills rather than intellectual ability/IQ.

-The aptitude test comprises nine sections split into three main categories:
+The cognitive ability test comprises nine sections split into three main categories:

 Each of these tests consists of multiple-choice questions.

-The assessment is administered to groups of children, although it can be done on an individual basis when necessary.
+The cognitive assessment test is administered to groups of children, although it can be done on an individual basis when necessary.

-Children are able to take the test online or using a paper and pencil.
+Children are able to take the CogAT test online or using a paper and pencil.

 Typically, each battery of tests takes 30 to 45 minutes, with the whole assessment taking between two and three hours to complete.